About the Gender & Finance project

 Estefania Santacreu-Vasut – ESSEC Business School

-Estefania Santacreu-Vasut is a professor of economics at ESSEC Business School and THEMA.
+Estefania Santacreu-Vasut is associate professor of economics at ESSEC Business School and THEMA.
 She received her PhD in Economics at UC Berkeley in 2010.
 Her fields of research are gender economics and institutions.
 Her research has been published in the Journal of Development Economics and Journal of Economic Behavior and Organization, among others.
 She received the SSE/WAIB Award for Increased Gender Awareness in IB Research Sponsored by the Stockholm School of Economics (SEE) and Women in AIB (WAIB) in 2014 and in 2015.

 For the Gender & Finance project, Estefania brings her expertise in gender economics, especially with relation to the cultural and institutional determinants of gender inequality.